 It seems everyone has a favorite coffee drink.
-Whether it’s espresso, filter, or cold brew, everyone prefers our morning cup of joe.
+Whether it’s espresso, filter, or cold brew, everyone prefers my morning cup of joe.
 If this is not your case and you suffer the fear of missing out, you might wonder: why don’t I like coffee?

 Why Don’t I Like Coffee?